ManavSharma23/fall-detection/README.md

 ### 1. Prerequisites
 - Python 3.8 or higher
-- A webcam for the real-time demo
+- A webcam for the real-time

 ### 2. Installation